Monday, November 10, 2008

 Deep South Pintos and Rice

-Though pinto beans may not really be a classic Southern recipe for this part of The Deep South, that doesn't make them any less popular as a southern dish.
-Yes, we are all about the red beans and rice down this way for sure, and instead of the classic pintos often made in other areas of the South, I made this version of pintos much like my own homemade red beans and rice, but with the addition of a little Tex-Mex flavor by using jalapenos in place of the usual sweet green bell pepper and a few other flavor boosters.
+I decided to make a version of pintos much like my own homemade red beans and rice, but with the addition of a little Tex-Mex flair by using jalapenos in place of the usual sweet green bell pepper and a few other flavor boosters.

-Ham, andouille or smoked sausage, or bacon all work for flavoring, and certainly if you have a ham bone, by all means use it!
-Add in the veggies and saute.
+Ham, andouille or smoked sausage, or bacon all work for a meat flavoring here, and certainly if you have a ham bone, by all means use it!
+Add in the veggies and sauté.

 Add the beans, chicken base, jalapenos and juice, salsa and pepper and let it stew for couple hours, or pour it all into a crockpot and cook on low for 10 to 12 hours.

 Pintos are a nice change of pace and a delicious heart warming pot of beans.
 Scoop them over hot, cooked rice and serve with hot buttered flour tortillas, yeast rolls or better yet, a big slice of hot buttered southern style skillet cornbread, or hoecakes and maybe some greens on the side.
-Top with some Chow Chow as shown below.
-Enjoy!
+Top with some raw onion and/or Chow Chow as shown below.
+Dig in!

 For more of my favorite bean recipes, visit my page on Pinterest!